 NFL Rumors: Malcolm Butler To Saints?
-Dont’a Hightower On Steelers’ Radar?
+Dont’a Hightower on Steelers’ Radar?

 With Butler seeming to have one foot out of the door, linebacker Dont’a Hightower is reportedly meeting with the Pittsburgh Steelers this afternoon, and things seem to be going in a positive direction early on.

 24/7 Sports is reporting that the possibility of Dont’a Hightower becoming a member of the Black and Gold is picking up momentum.
-According to the NFL Network’s Aditi Kinkhabwala, “positive vibes” are coming out of the Steelers’ camp as they chase Hightower’s signature.
+According to the NFL Network‘s Aditi Kinkhabwala, “positive vibes” are are coming out of the Steelers’ camp as they chase Hightower’s signature.
 The former New England Patriots linebacker went through a lot of trouble to make sure this meeting took place, so Hightower must have a lot of interest in the Steelers.

 Hightower had a planned meeting set up for Tuesday with the Pittsburgh Steelers, however, with the weather being so bad on the east coast, there was a strong possibility of the meeting having to be rescheduled.
 The free agent linebacker beat the winter snowstorm that is currently taking over the entire northeast portion of the United States.